oylsister/SM-GunMenu/README.md

     "slot"		"1"  // Weapon Slot [0 = Primary, 1 = Secondary, 2 = Melee, 3 = Grenade, 4 = Kevlar]
-    "command"	"sm_glock"  // Command for Purchase this specific weapon "restrict"	"0"     // Restrict This gun or not
+    "command"	"sm_glock"  // Command for Purchase this specific weapon "restrict"	"0"     // Restrict This gun or not "maxpurchase" "0"  // Maximum purchase in that round (0: No Maximum) }
-  }
 }
 ```